gar1t/gage-save/tests/lib-run-output.md

     stderr line 3
     stderr line 4

+Note that output is not synchronized as might be expected.
+The test script writes to stdout and stderr, which are separate streams and appear as such in captured output.

+To ensure that output is synchronized, the process should be configured to use stdout for the stderr stream (see below).

 While output can be read directly from `output_filename` as a text file, a run output reader provides timestamp and stream type information for each line.